Ferada/cl-inotify/README.md

   fd-streams everywhere, or skip them entirely)
 - (maybe) don't use the libc for this, direct syscall
 - (maybe) add iolib replacement for io functions
+- the nonblocking mode is pretty useless, because for one the READ functions still block and also LISTEN seems to work just fine and it's not even needed for multiplexing, so why keep this in?

 [1]: https://github.com/Ferada/binary-types
 [2]: http://www.cliki.net/Binary-types